academic-initiative/documentation/academic-initiative/how-to/How-to-request-an-IBM-Rhapsody-license/readme.md

 # Hot to request an IBM Rhapsody license

 **Objective:**
-The purpose of this guide is to walk you through the steps to be followed when requesting Rhapsody v9.0 from the IBM SkillsBuild Software Downloads website.
+The purpose of this guide is to walk you through the steps to be followed when requesting Rhapsody v9.0 from the IBM SkillsBuild Technology Access website.

 **Estimated time:** 5-10 minutes

-## Step 1: Open the [IBM SkillsBuild Software Downloads](https://ibm.com/academic) website in a web browser.
+## Step 1: Open the [IBM SkillsBuild Technology Access](https://ibm.com/academic) website in a web browser.
 <br />

 ![Step 1](images/step1n.png)